jddecker/jddecker.github.io/content/blog/hello world/index.md

 Hello 👋!
 As a computer enthusiast, I'm always looking for new ways to learn and experiment with programming, design, and engineering.

-This post walks through my journey of setting up this blog and choosing Zola, styling with Pico CSS, and deploying on GitHub Pages.
+This post walks through setting up this blog and choosing Zola for a platform, styling with Pico CSS, and deploying on GitHub Pages.

 ## Why I chose Zola